JavaTMP/JavaTMP/docs/pages/high-level-template-structure.md

 ### Embedded CSS/JS Code in isolated demo pages in `./web/pages` folder
 These pages are not AJAX snippets and normally run separately from the theme.
 It is like:
-*   **Login Pages**. for example see `./web/pages/custom-pages/login-pages/default-login-page.html`
+*   **Login Pages**. for example see `./web/pages/custom-pages/login-pages/default-login-page.jsp`
-*   **System Pages**, for example see `./web/pages/custom-pages/404-page.html`
+*   **System Pages**, for example see `./web/pages/custom-pages/404-page.jsp`
 *   **Feature Pages**, these demo pages might reference external `CSS/JS` files too that are not exist in our theme for demonstration purposes, So you should be connected to internet when browsing those pages. for example see pages in `./web/pages/custom-pages/two-columns-layout` folder.

 ## JavaTMP AJAX Page Lifecycle
-JavaTMP templates are a type of `AJAX` based landing page which fetchs `index.html` page using browser address bar and then all remaining pages consist of snippet html codes that are loaded through `AJAX` in `index.js` file.
+JavaTMP templates are a type of `AJAX` based landing page which fetchs `index.jsp` page using browser address bar and then all remaining pages consist of snippet html codes that are loaded through `AJAX` in `index.js` file.
 In this page we are going to discuss all `AJAX` aspect starting from loading AJAX pages in `index.js` to triggering custom `events` to provide complete life cycle for AJAX page and template.

-Whenever you load `index.html` page by explicitly typing it on browser URL address bar or pressing a link that point to ROOT directory, the following steps are happened:
+Whenever you load `index.jsp` page by explicitly typing it on browser URL address bar or pressing a link that point to ROOT directory, the following steps are happened:
-1. Browser Load `index.html` page from remote server
+1. Browser Load `index.jsp` page from remote server
-2. Browser Load all CSS/JS files in the head and at the end of the `index.html` document.
+2. Browser Load all CSS/JS files in the head and at the end of the `index.jsp` document.
-3. Browser run any embedded JS code in `index.html`
+3. Browser run any embedded JS code in `index.jsp`
 4. Browser run `index.init` which calls `javatmp.init` method with default or overriding parameters. the most important parameters for AJAX here is:
-    *   `defaultUrl: 'pages/home.html'`. which is the default URL string to search for in href attribute in sidebar <a> tags to press after initialization if browser's URL hash string does not contain one to search for, because we support `AJAX` URL bookmarking.
+    *   `defaultUrl: 'pages/home'`. which is the default URL string to search for in href attribute in sidebar <a> tags to press after initialization if browser's URL hash string does not contain one to search for, because we support `AJAX` URL bookmarking.
     *   `updateURLHash: true`.
-To support `AJAX` URL bookmarking and showing URL hash string, put this parameter to `true`, else pressing on any sidebar links will not update browser URL in address bar and navigating bookmarked URL that contains hash string will redirect to `index.html` page and remove the hash string in URL.
+To support `AJAX` URL bookmarking and showing URL hash string, put this parameter to `true`, else pressing on any sidebar links will not update browser URL in address bar and navigating bookmarked URL that contains hash string will redirect to `index.jsp` page and remove the hash string in URL.
 5. At the end of the `index.init` method a code runs to check which `<a>` link should be pressed based on `defaultUrl` and `updateURLHash` parameters.
 And one of the following should happen:
-    1. Removing URL' hash string starting from # character which will redirect the page to index.html again.
+    1. Removing URL' hash string starting from # character which will redirect the page to index.jsp again.
     2. Using `defaultUrl` string to look for `<a>`'s `href` equal it and triggers a `click` event on it.
     3. Using URL's hash string as a searching string after remove `#` character when `javatmp.settings.updateURLHash` is `true` and hash is exist in the URL.
-6. After one of the sidebar <a> link was clicked In our case `pages/home.html` by the above event firing code the following event handling will work and start JavaTMP template AJAX life cycle phases using [bootstrap-actionable](https://github.com/JavaTMP/bootstrap-actionable/blob/master/js/bootstrap-actionable.js) plugin.
+6. After one of the sidebar <a> link was clicked In our case `pages/home.jsp` by the above event firing code the following event handling will work and start JavaTMP template AJAX life cycle phases using [bootstrap-actionable](https://github.com/JavaTMP/bootstrap-actionable/blob/master/js/bootstrap-actionable.js) plugin.
-7. Kindly refer to `./web/pages/custom-pages/empty-pages/` pages to see more details about AJAX events lifecycle code.
+7. Kindly refer to `./pages/custom-pages/empty-pages/` pages to see more details about AJAX events lifecycle code.